VeraVisions/nuclide/Documentation/Building.md

 # Building

+## Preface

+If you don't plan on modifying the engine, then you probably shouldn't!
+You can grab binaries from [FTEQW](https://www.fteqw.org) and move them into the Nuclide directory under `./bin`.

+If you're on Microsoft Windows, you will most likely not be running the `nuclide` launch script anyway, so feel free to move the `fteqw.exe` into the root of the Nuclide directory, and run that as-is instead.

+It will mount the game directories specified in the `default.fmf` file, which you can tweak as needed.
+[For more information, read the relevant documentation regarding launching Nuclide](Documentation/Launching.md)

 ## Building the Engine {#engine}

 The **build_engine.sh** will do that for you.
 It will still ask you to have at least